Business line of credit requirements checklist on a lender's desk

 The two-year mark is the most consistent hard cutoff in commercial lending.
 Banks apply it almost universally.
 SBA programs require it.
 The reasoning is statistical: businesses that survive past 24 months have dramatically higher 5-year survival rates, and lenders price their products around that data.

 Under two years, your options narrow considerably.
-You're largely limited to secured products, revenue-based financing, or fintech platforms willing to accept higher default risk in exchange for higher rates.
-That's not a dead end — but it's a different product set.
+You're limited to secured products or fintech platforms accepting higher default risk.
 Our guide for new businesses covers those options in detail.

-Strategic note: If you're approaching the 24-month mark, wait.
-Applying at 22 months and getting declined costs you a hard credit inquiry and resets the clock on lender perception.
-Applying at 25 months with a solid package is a fundamentally different conversation.
+Strategic note: Applying at 22 months gets declined and resets lender perception.
+Applying at 25 months is a fundamentally different conversation.

 Annual Revenue Requirements by Lender Type

-Equally important is revenue trajectory.
-A business generating $400,000 annually with declining month-over-month revenue will face harder scrutiny than one generating $200,000 with 15% year-over-year growth.
-Lenders use bank statement analysis to detect trends, not just annual totals.
-For a complete view of the qualifying process, see how to qualify for a business line of credit.
+Revenue trajectory matters as much as totals. $400,000 with declining revenue faces harder scrutiny than $200,000 with 15% growth.
+Lenders use bank statement analysis to detect trends.
+See how to qualify for a business line of credit for details.

 DSCR: The Ratio That Determines Your Limit

-DSCR — Debt Service Coverage Ratio — is the single most important underwriting metric for commercial credit products.
-It measures your net operating income (NOI) against your total annual debt service obligations.
-The formula: DSCR = Net Operating Income ÷ Total Annual Debt Payments.
+DSCR, Debt Service Coverage Ratio, measures income against debt obligations.
+Formula: DSCR = Net Operating Income ÷ Total Annual Debt Payments.

-A DSCR of 1.25x means your business generates $1.25 for every $1.00 of debt obligation — a 25% cushion.
-Bank lenders almost universally require a minimum 1.25x DSCR.
-Below that threshold, the business is considered over-leveraged relative to its income, even if cash flow appears adequate in isolation.
+A DSCR of 1.25x means your business generates $1.25 per $1.00 debt obligation.
+That's a 25% cushion.
+Bank lenders almost universally require minimum 1.25x DSCR.
+Below that, business is over-leveraged relative to income.

 Collateral and Personal Guarantee Requirements